Frequently Asked Questions

 How often should I come for a massage?

-When you come regularly, your body learns it is safe to soften.
-Your nervous system learns the way back home.
-In the hands of a steady, attuned presence, healing takes root.
-Not through fixing, but through relating.
-And not just to me, but to your own flesh, your own breath, your own becoming.
+Your body learns it is safe to soften.
+Your nervous system finds its way back home.
+Healing takes root—not through fixing, but through relating: to me, to your flesh, your breath, your own becoming.
+Come as you feel called.

 Are there any medical conditions that would make massage or bodywork inadvisable?

-If you’re under a doctor’s care, it’s wise to consult with them before booking bodywork.
-Some conditions require adaptation.
-Others are contraindicated altogether.
+Before your first session, I’ll ask general health questions.
+Share any conditions, injuries, or medications.
+If you’re under a doctor’s care, consult them before booking.
+Some conditions require adaptation; others may be contraindicated.
 Our work begins with honesty, clarity, and collaboration.

 How can I book and pay for my service?